rowanmanning/rowanmanning.com/content/posts/2012-06-19-accessibility-beyond-the-screen-reader/index.md

 : For users who have trouble problem-solving, things like form errors or unclear instructions are a nightmare.
 Instructions should be clear and large changes to the page should be explained to the user.

 Attention
-: Users with conditions such as <abbr title="Attention Deficit Hyperactivity Disorder">ADHD</abbr> often struggle to maintain concentration when completing a task.
+: Users with conditions such as {{< abbr "Attention Deficit Hyperactivity Disorder" >}}ADHD{{< /abbr >}} often struggle to maintain concentration when completing a task.
 Avoiding background noise on a page and using visual cues to highlight important content helps these users.

 Reading, linguistic and verbal comprehension
 : This broad category ranges from problems understanding long or complex words and sentence structure, to difficulty processing non-literal text such as sarcasm, metaphor or slang.
 Clear document structure, supplemental media and uncomplicated writing can help these users a lot.